Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/design.md

      id="images-Objectives"
      role="tabpanel">

-Access the information included in images for users who cannot access it.
+Textual alternative for users who cannot access to image information.

 **Blocking point:** an image without textual description is unusable by people with visual impairments or those that cannot display images.